axrp/axrp.github.io/_posts/2020-12-10-episode-1-adversarial-policies-adam-gleave.markdown

 ---
 [Google Podcasts link](https://podcasts.google.com/feed/aHR0cHM6Ly9heHJwb2RjYXN0LmxpYnN5bi5jb20vcnNz/episode/ZjgxZWU3YjYtMTdmMS00NmQ1LWExZjctZGY0NGQzZGJlNjBi)

+This podcast is called AXRP, pronounced axe-urp and short for the AI X-risk Research Podcast.
+Here, I ([Daniel Filan](https://danielfilan.com/)) have conversations with researchers about their papers.
+We discuss the paper and hopefully get a sense of why it's been written and how it might reduce the risk of artificial intelligence causing an [existential catastrophe](https://en.wikipedia.org/wiki/Global_catastrophic_risk): that is, permanently and drastically curtailing humanity's future potential.

 **Daniel Filan:**
 Hello everybody, today I'll be speaking with Adam Gleave.
 Adam is a grad student at UC Berkeley.
 He works with the Center for Human Compatible AI, and he's advised by Professor Stuart Russell.
 Today, Adam and I are going to be talking about the paper he wrote, [Adversarial policies: Attacking deep reinforcement learning](https://arxiv.org/abs/1905.10615).
 This was presented at ICLR 2020, and the co-authors are Michael Dennis, Cody Wild, Neel Kant, Sergey Levine and Stuart Russell.
 So, welcome Adam.